 An erotic motorbike fantasy and a magical blues harp take Chris Hunter on a wild, Orphic odyssey through the Australian Outback to Indonesia, India, Bangkok, Borneo and Rio.
 His reality morphs into a mythological world of gods and demons, manifested as bikers, prophets, gun runners, drug smugglers, shady businessmen and neo-Nazis.
-Empowered by an ancient esoteric secret, his journey to self discovery climaxes in a battle with Alt-Right forces.
+Empowered by an ancient esoteric secret, his journey to self-discovery climaxes in a battle with Alt-Right forces.

 Key to the Highway has moments of intensity and insight and a feel for the world and those years we all went out looking for something big in the far corners and hidden nooks, and lived with abandon, living like every song was the most important one.
 Parts of it took me right back to those days.